What is a CanSat?

 The CanSat book

-Each team must consists of four students full-time enrolled in a secondary school and in addition a teacher, which will follow the team to Andøya Space Center for the competition.
+Each year there is a national CanSat competition.
+Each team must consists of four students full-time enrolled in a secondary school and in addition a teacher, which will follow the team to Andøya Space for the competition.
 One teacher can be responsible for one team per year only.
-During the competition at Andøya Space Center, the CanSats will be launched by a rocket, a drone or a balloon.
+During the competition at Andøya Space, the CanSats will be launched by a rocket, a drone or a balloon.

-Time schedule for the Nordic CanSat Competition 2020:
+Time schedule for the Norwegian CanSat Competition at Andøya 2021:

-Who will be the winner of the Nordic CanSat Competition?
+Who will be the winner of the CanSat Competition at Andøya?

-The winner of the Nordic Competition will be the team with the highest total score for the items to be evaluated by the jury.
-In the table below, the different items are describes and a further description can be found here.
+The winner of the CanSat Competition at Andøya will be the team with the highest total score for the items to be evaluated by the jury.
+In the table below, the different items are described and further description can be found here.

 |Technical achievement||35%||how the teams obtained the results, how reliable and robust the CanSat was, and how the CanSat performed.
 Innovative aspects of the project will be judged (e.g. the tools selected and the hardware/software used).|